 For many years, beer distributors and their advocates have spoken about the important role distributors play in the collection of state and local excise taxes and how distributors are the most efficient way for states to collect these taxes.
 As more economic interests have litigated to try and bypass distributors in the supply chain, simply explaining the vital role distributors play in tax collection unfortunately is not enough to satisfy the courts.

 To explain and quantify distributors’ important role in tax collection, NBWA contracted KPMG’s Washington National Tax Office in 2009 to conduct a study on the structure and administration of state and local taxes imposed on the distribution and sale of beer.
 The report, An Analysis of the Structure and Administration of State and Local Taxes on the Distribution and Sale of Beer, provides an extensive overview of the beer industry and the various types of taxes that are collected such as gallonage taxes, retail and special sales taxes and unique additional taxes some states place on beer.
 Authored by KPMG Tax Managing Director, State and Local Tax Harley Duncan, the report is based on independent research as well as interviews with tax administrators, state association executives and beer distributors in various states.

-In 2014, a new report from KPMG re-examines the current state-based alcohol regulatory structure and the three-tier distribution system’s role in effective tax collection and compliance.
+In 2014, a report from KPMG re-examines the state-based alcohol regulatory structure and the three-tier distribution system’s role in effective tax collection and compliance.
 While the 2014 report notes a number of excise, sales and other tax rate changes enacted in various states in the past five years, it reaffirms that “the three-tier system of brewers, distributors and retailers enables tax and beverage control authorities to establish an effective system of third party reporting to monitor product flows through the system and to aid in tax compliance.”